 Most problems are usually not very serious and can be dealt with by the supervising adult.
 We operate a behaviour protocol that applies to all children and is uniformly applied by all staff.
 A copy can be provided on request.
 Behaviour is monitored on a weekly basis by the Headteacher.
-Serious behaviour incidents, such as hurting another child, will result in 1 strike.
-A number of minor incidents in one week also equals 1 strike.
-At the end of each term we invite all pupils to behaviour reward event, any pupils who have received 3 or more strikes will work with the Headteacher on how to improve their behaviour in order to be invited to the subsequent behaviour event.
+Serious behaviour incidents, such as hurting another child, will result in one playtime penalty.
+A number of minor incidents in one day also earn a playground penalty.
+At the end of each term we invite all pupils to behaviour treat that has been chosen by the children themselves, any pupils who have received 6 or more strikes will work with the Headteacher on how to improve their behaviour in order to be invited to the subsequent behaviour event.